PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/px_backup/README.md

 ```
   scp azuser@<hostname>:/home/azuser/.kube/config C:\Users\cadkin\.kube\config
 ```
-3. In the browser URL address bar enter:
+3. Enter the following in the browser URL address bar enter:
 ```
 localhost:8080
 ```
-4. On the initial login screen, enter `admin` for the username and `admin` for the password, and then hit enter
+4. Enter `admin` for the username and `admin` for the password on the initial login screen, then hit enter

 5. Enter a new password and confirm this as instructed:

-6. Update your user profile information as instructed to activate your account:
+6. Update your user profile information to activate your account:

 7. Click on the **Add Cluster** button in the top right corner

 8. Give the cluster a name (a label), browse to the `.kube/config` file containing the connection context for the cluster, otherwise run the `kubectl` command as advised and paste the output into the Kubeconfig box, finally - hit **Submit**

-9. Your kubernetes cluster should now be registered with PX Backup - in this example it is called ca-bdc:
+9. Your kubernetes cluster should now be registered with PX Backup - called ca-bdc in this example:

-10. Click on setting in the top right corner and then cloud settings in order to make the cloud settings screen appear
+10. Click on **Settings** in the top right corner and then cloud settings in order to make the cloud settings screen appear:

-11. Click on Add in the top right corner and then from the Cloud Provider list of values select Azure, you will be presented with a screen prompting for Azure account
+11. Click on **Add** in the top right corner and select Azure from the Cloud provider list of values.
+You will now be presented with a screen prompting for Azure account
     information:
 -  Cloud Account Name:
 -  Azure Account Name: